MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-app-container-v1.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Selects the option to deploy to an existing deployment slot or Azure App Service Environment.
 For both the targets, the task needs a Resource group name.
 In case the deployment target is a slot, by default the deployment is done to the production slot.
-Any other existing slot name can also be provided.In case the deployment target is an Azure App Service environment, leave the slot name as `production` and just specify the Resource group name.
+Any other existing slot name can also be provided.
+In case the deployment target is an Azure App Service environment, leave the slot name as `production` and just specify the Resource group name.
 <!-- :::editable-content-end::: -->
 <br>